 Ferguson, Sinclair.
 Trinitarian Devotion of John Owen.
 Reformation Trust.

-This book unites what never should have been divided: piety and scholastic rigor (and if you don’t like scholasticism, then John Owen isn’t for you.
+This book unites what never should have been divided: piety and scholastic rigor (and if you do not like scholasticism, then John Owen is not for you.
 Keep moving).
 Lawson’s preface is a bit on the nose in terms of the “long line of godly men.”
 It reads like bedtime stories for the Young, Restless, and Reformed.
 Notwithstanding, Sinclair Ferguson brings rigor and warmth to his subject.

 We are treated with some crucial terminology regarding the Trinity and the Divine decree.

-Opera trinitatis: the works of the Trinity, particularly that there is one external work.
+Opera trinitatis: the works of the Trinity..
 As there is one divine will in the Trinity, all the persons are in the working.

 Appropriationes personae: each person expresses his specific personhood both internally and externally.
 As Ferguson points out, “There is a deep relationship between the dispositions and actions of each person of the Trinity and the nature of the Christian’s knowledge of and fellowship with that person.
 Our experience of the Father, the Son, and the Holy Spirit is shaped by the specific role that each plays in relationship to our lives and especially to our salvation.”